muchdogesec/history4feed_web/README.md

 * will only ever return results for feed ids users are subscribed to

+#### GET Posts (XML)

+Same as history4feed, but also includes:

+* will only ever return results for feed ids users are subscribed to

 #### GET Jobs

 Same as history4feed, but also includes: